 Which woman, Laurel or Karen, do you think is more likely to marry in the future?
 It seems evident that the woman who wants to learn from her mistakes is more likely to have a better outcome than the one who lets her anxiety get the best of her.
 Although it seems obvious in retrospect, it might be hard to realize it’s true if you don’t want to look at your mistakes.

 Remember the lay person’s definition of insanity?
 It’s doing the same thing over and over again and expecting the same result.
-While it’s true that being single over 40 won’t kill your chances at marriage, wasting time on the wrong person because you’re fearful in dating is never a good thing.
+While it’s true that being single over 40 won’t kill your chances of a woman getting married after 40, wasting time on the wrong person because you’re fearful in dating coaching for women over 40 is never a good thing.

 Which woman are you, a Laurel or a Karen?

 Learn from your mistakes in dating so you can find your Mr. Right.
-Get my FREE report on the top 7 common dating mistakes that women make today.
+Contact Dr. Susan to find out how to get on the path to a happy marriage!

 If you want marriage or a committed partnership, think positive.
 Being a woman over 40 or 45 gives you a lot of advantages that you didn’t have when you were younger.
 Click here to get my FREE report: Dating Over 40?
 Know Your 7 Secret Advantages.